emetsger/dcs-images/README.md

 *_You need to create these directories yourself_*

-*_Do not change the right parameters_*
+*_Do not change the right-hand parameters_*

-After verifying that the services are up and running (see below), you should be able to deposit a new package by copying it to `/home/esm/packageingestservice-runtime/package-dir/packages`, and see log files appear in `/home/esm/packageingestservice-runtime/jetty/logs` and `/home/esm/packageingestservice-runtime/karaf/log`.
+After verifying that the services are up and running, you should be able to deposit a new package by copying it to `/home/esm/packageingestservice-runtime/package-dir/packages`, and see log files appear in `/home/esm/packageingestservice-runtime/jetty/logs` and `/home/esm/packageingestservice-runtime/karaf/log`.